petarmitrovic/petarmitrovic.github.io/_posts/2018-7-4-To-Lambda-Or-Not-To-Lambda.md

 ## Takeaways
 - Don’t hesitate to use new language features, but make sure you understand how they work and if they really fit your need
 - Don’t play with those features in production code.
 Instead, create a small separate project as a showcase.
-- Stress test that pilot project with various test scenarios to get the most understanding on how those new features work.
+- Stress test that pilot project with various scenarios to get the most understanding on how those new features work.
+- Have end to end test cases that cover both happy paths and unexpected scenarios